 Ora Prochovnick, JDFaculty College of Law

-Professor Prochovnick is a full-time member of the law school’s core faculty and is the director of clinical and internship programs for the College of Law.
-She was previously a professor at New College of California College of Law for 21 years, and was a partner and founding member of Bayside Legal Advocates, a woman-run community law office in the Mission District of San Francisco, where for 10 years her practice focused on tenant advocacy, non-traditional family law, police misconduct cases, and civil rights litigation.
+Professor Prochovnick is a full-time member of the law school’s core faculty since 2008 and is the director of clinical and internship programs for the College of Law.
+She was previously a professor at New College of California College of Law for 21 years, and was a partner and founding member of Bayside Legal Advocates, a woman-run community law office in the Mission District of San Francisco, where her practice focused on tenant advocacy, non-traditional family law and civil rights litigation.

 Professor Prochovnick is a member of the Bay Area Lawyers for Individual Freedom, the National Lawyers’ Guild, the National Lesbian and Gay Law Association, and the S.F. and East Bay Tenants’ Bar.
 She has previously served on the board of directors of the AIDS Legal Referral Panel and on the board of the Eviction Defense Collaborative, and is currently a co-chair of Our Family Coalition and a member of the “Brain Trust” of the National Center for Lesbian Rights.